Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: User-level DP and Certified Robustness

-In addition to the certified prediction, we define a bounded \textit{attack cost} for attacker $C: \Theta \rightarrow \mathbb{R}$, which quantifies the difference between the attack performance of the poisoned model and the \textit{attack goal}, following Ma~\etal~\cite{ma2019data}.
-In general, the attacker aims to minimize the \textit{expected} attack cost $J(D):=\mathbb{E}[C(\mathcal{M}(D))]$, where the expectation is taken over the randomness of DP training.
-The cost function can be instantiated according to the concrete attack goal in different types of poisoning attacks, and we provide some examples below.
-Given a global FL model satisfying user-level $(\epsilon,\delta)$-DP, we will prove the lower bound of the attack cost $J(D')$ when manipulating the data of at most $k$ users.
-A higher lower bound of the attack cost (i.e., a less effective attack) indicates a more \textit{certifiably robust} global model.
+In addition to the certified prediction, we define a bounded \textit{\attackcost} for attacker $C: \Theta \rightarrow \mathbb{R}$, which quantifies the difference between the attack performance of the poisoned model and the \textit{attack goal}, following \cite{ma2019data}.
+In general, the attacker aims to minimize the \textit{expected} \attackcost $J({D'}):=\mathbb{E}[C(\mathcal{M}({D'}))]$ where {$\mathcal{M}({D'})$ is the global model trained from poisoned dataset $D'$}, and the expectation is taken over the randomness of DP training.
+The inefficacy function can be instantiated according to the concrete attack goal in different types of poisoning attacks, and we provide some examples below. {For instance, in \cref{example_backdoor} of backdoor attack, the \attackcost is defined as the loss of the poisoned FL model $\theta'=\mathcal{M}({D'})$ evaluated on a backdoor testset.
+During the FL training stage, the attacker optimizes the poisoned FL model $\theta’$ with poisoned training data, so as to minimize the \attackcost $C({\theta'})$ during the test phase.
+The lower the \attackcost, the stronger the attack is. }

+Given a global FL model {$\mathcal{M}({D'})$} satisfying user-level $(\epsilon,\delta)$-DP, we prove the lower bound of the \attackcost $J(D')$ when there are at most $k$ users.
+The existence of the lower bound implies that $J(D')$ can not be arbitrarily low under the constraint of $k$ adversarial users, i.e., the attack can not be arbitrarily successful, which reflects the robustness of the trained global model.
+A higher lower bound of the \attackcost (i.e., less effective attack) indicates a more \textit{certifiably robust} global model.